Mark Schwahn

 Mark Schwahn (born July 5, 1966) is an American former screenwriter, director, and producer.
 He is best known as the creator of the WB/CW teen drama series One Tree Hill.

-His career abruptly ended in 2018 due to widespread sexual harassment accusations by the show's female cast and crew members during its production.
+Early life

+Mark Schwahn was born on July 5, 1966 in Pontiac, Illinois.
+He attended the University of Maryland where he earned a BA in radio, television, and film.

 Career

 Schwahn has co-written Coach Carter (2005), The Perfect Score (2004), Whatever It Takes (2000) and 35 Miles from Normal (1997).
 In addition, he was creator of the TV series One Tree Hill, for which he also wrote and directed.

 He served as producer for Whatever It Takes and One Tree Hill.
 He also directed 35 Miles from Normal, which he filmed in his hometown of Pontiac, Illinois.

 His last major project was creating the E! scripted series The Royals.

-Melrose Place spinoff
+Melrose Place spin-off

 He emerged as a top candidate to write a planned spin-off of Melrose Place shortly after the network and CBS Paramount Television announced it in late October 2008.
 Schwahn signed a two-year deal with CPT in early October 2008, but it had not started until June 2009.
 Until then, he was under a pact with Warner Bros.
 Television, where he ran One Tree Hill.
 His agreement with Warner Bros. called for him to continue as executive producer and showrunner on One Tree Hill returning for the ninth and final season in January 2012.
 The move to tap Schwahn to conceive a contemporary version of Melrose Place resembles The CW and CPT's decision to have Veronica Mars creator Rob Thomas pen the original script for 90210.
 In early 2009, it was announced Schwahn would not be working on the project.